Angel2mp3/Pinterest-Power-Menu/README.md

 ## 🙈 Hide UI Elements

 The Hide UI Elements group lets you remove smaller Pinterest controls independently.
+It is split into two compact sub-menus so the list stays manageable:

+### Navigation & Actions

 | Toggle | What it hides |
 |---|---|